Yamla Jat

-Yamla Jat is a 1940 Indian Punjabi-language film directed by Moti B. Gidwani.
+Yamla Jat is a 1940 British Indian Punjabi-language film directed by Moti B. Gidwani.
 It stars M. Ismail, Noor Jehan and Pran in the lead roles.
 The music is composed by Ghulam Haider and lyrics written by Wali Sahib for playback singers Noor Jehan and others.
 A popular song from this film is: "kankaan diyaan fasalaan pakiyaan ne, badalaan vichon khushian vassiyaan ne".

 Plot

-Dhanna belonging to the Jat caste had the usual villager's simplicity but along with it, he had acute shrewdness too.
-At one of his words, you felt his shrewdness, at the other you wondered how simple he was.
+Dhanna, belonging to the Jat caste, was simple and had acute shrewdness too.
 These two qualities coupled with a kind heart and a considerate disposition had made his character lovable and sweet.
 He had two daughters Munni, aged eleven, and Rani aged seventeen.
-He treated Rani as his own daughter though, in fact, she was his adopted daughter whom he adopted from her infancy.
+He treated Rani as his own daughter although she was adopted.

-They were leading a happy and contented life.
-Everything looked fair for the future.
-Rani had already won the heart of a handsome young man of exemplary character.
-The simple life of the village combined with their artless love promised them an idyllic living.
-But an event occurred which threw these simple village people into the whirl of the evil influence of the city-life.
-Summons arrived for Rani and Dhanna requiring them to attend the court in the city.
-It was a great shock for Ramoo.
-He could not believe that his simple-beloved would be able to escape the influences of city life.
+They were leading a content life.
+Rani had already won the heart of an exemplary young man.
+The simple village life, combined with their love, promised them an idyllic living.
+However, an event occurred which caused them to be influenced by city life.
+Summons arrived for Rani and Dhanna, requiring them to attend the court in the city.
+Dhanna could not believe that his beloved could escape the influences of city life.
 Dhanna, Rani, and Munni came over to the city.
-Rani's real father Seth Sondhi Mal Kanakwala had left them a large property and ten lakh in cash.
-This eccentricity of fate had made these simple villagers a target of perverting influences of the city glamour and its artificial life.
+Rani's real father had left them a large property and ten lakhs in cash.
+This fate had influenced these simple villagers by city glamour and its artificial life.

 At the very outset, attorney of the previous Seth with the help of a crafty woman hatched a conspiracy to get money from these simple villagers.
 No doubt Dhanna was a simple villager but his shrewdness proved too good for them.
 He saw through their artifices and exposed them thoroughly that the plot fell through.
 Other people, too, counted on the simplicity and simple-mindedness of this villager to empty his pockets but before Dhanna's shrewdness, their efforts fell flat.